Tutorial: Create a hierarchy of IoT Edge devices

 The Docker registry module points to an existing Azure Container Registry.
 In this case,

 REGISTRY_PROXY_REMOTEURL points to the Microsoft Container Registry.
-In the
+By default, Docker registry listens on port 5000.

 If you'd like a look at how to create a deployment like this through the Azure portal or Azure Cloud Shell, see top layer device section of the how-to guide.